Icinga/icingaweb2-module-vspheredb/doc/01-Installation.md

 * Icinga Web 2 (&gt;= 2.4.1)
 * Icinga Web 2 module [reactbundle](https://github.com/Icinga/icingaweb2-module-reactbundle) (>= 0.3.0)
+* Icinga Director (&gt; v1.5.0 current master)
 * PHP (&gt;= 5.4 or 7.x)
 * php-soap
 * php-posix

+> **Hint**: this module will hook into Icinga Director, but shouldn't depend on it
+> at all.
+Currently it is based on some libraries provided by the Director, that's
+> why you need to have a very recent version installed.
+We will ship those libraries
+> separately in the near future to get rid of this dependency.

 Once you got Icinga Web 2 up and running, all required dependencies should already be there.
 All, but `php-soap` and `php-posix`.
 They are available on